 Can you buy life insurance while pregnant?

-You can buy life insurance while pregnant, but your rates can be higher or your application can be delayed because of pregnancy complications.
+You can buy life insurance when you’re pregnant, but your rates may be higher, and your application may be delayed if you have any pregnancy complications.
+Applying before becoming pregnant may lower the cost of your policy.

 Headshot of Rebecca Shoenthal